 - Global South Partners must form part of civil society in the country where activities will be implemented. - The partner's senior management and governing body must be locally anchored.
-If the partner has a governing body, the chairperson and the majority of members of its governing body must be citizens or foreigners with their permanent residence in the country concerned and none of them affiliated with the Danish partner.
-If governed differently, similar anchoring must be shown in the application. - If the Global South partners are locally based chapters of international civil society organisations, including those to which the Danish organisation is affiliated, the partners must be registered in the country concerned and have its own governing body as described above.
+If the partner has a governing body, the chairperson and the majority of members of its governing body must be citizens or foreigners with their permanent residence in the country concerned.
+Neither the senior management nor any of the board members can be part of the Danish partner organisation.
+If governed differently, similar anchoring and independence must be shown in the application. - If the Global South partners are locally based chapters of international civil society organisations, including those to which the Danish organisation is affiliated, the partners must be registered in the country concerned and have its own governing body as described above.